nicolasdanelon/UnofficialDocs/source/extensibility/snippets.rst

 ..
 WARNING::
     This section is a draft and may contain inaccurate information.

-In addition to the place holder syntax, tab stops can specify more complex operations with substitutions.
+In addition to the placeholder syntax, tab stops can specify more complex operations with substitutions.
 Use substitutions to dynamically generate text based on a mirrored tab stop.